UltraEngine/Documentation/CPP_Stream_ReadLine.md

 # Stream::ReadLine #

-This method reads an integer value from the stream.
+This method reads a line of text from the stream.

 ## Syntax ##